 There's a sweet spot that you might not be focusing on, and if you do, it's going to make a huge difference in your journey.

-So, I want to talk a little bit about the sweet spot that I mentioned, which is focusing on people where there is a spark, who were somewhat more in the middle of your spectrum, therefore, is the fives, the sixes, the sevens.
+So, I want to talk a little bit about this sweet spot that I mentioned, which is focusing on people where there is a spark, who are somewhat more in the middle of your spectrum, they're fives, the sixes, the sevens.
 So, with those folks, it usually takes a little bit more time to get a sense of how interested you really are.
 That is why we court.
 That is why we date.

 Attractions can grow

 And I thought that was beautiful and wise advice.
-People who are willing to date in the midrange are more likely to find real and lasting love.
-And you know, it’s not a matter of selling out, because immediate attraction is not the best forecaster of future person.
+People who are willing to date in the mid-range are more likely to find real and lasting love.
+And you know, it's not a matter of selling out, because immediate attraction is not the best forecaster of future passion.

 It's easy to get blindsided through intense attractions